< * | *** >

 --#SB explain

-bad_column from
+select bad_column from v_sales;

 logs